system-zero/system-zero/data/docs/la.md

 a lot by the S-Lang programming language, which is quite like C. However, it provides mechanisms for object oriented techniques, and also some functional concepts.

+It aims to readability and expressiveness, while follows established syntax and semantics.

+The following is an early draft, but looks quite close to the final reference.

 ## Syntax and Semantics
 ```js